ROSES-17 Amendment 13: TESS Guest Investigator Final Text

 Phase-1 proposals are due by 4:30 pm Eastern time on September 29, 2017 via https://heasarc.gsfc.nasa.gov/ark/rps/.

-On June 28, 2017, this Amendment to the NASA Research Announcement “Research Opportunities in Space and Earth Sciences (ROSES) 2017” (NNH17ZDA001N) will be posted on the NASA research opportunity homepage at http://nspires.nasaprs.com/ and will appear on the RSS feed at: https://science.nasa.gov/researchers/sara/grant-solicitations/roses-2017/
+On June 28, 2017, this Amendment to the NASA Research Announcement “Research Opportunities in Space and Earth Sciences (ROSES) 2017” (NNH17ZDA001N) was posted on the NASA research opportunity homepage at http://nspires.nasaprs.com/ and will appear on the RSS feed at: https://science.nasa.gov/researchers/sara/grant-solicitations/roses-2017/

 Technical questions concerning this program element may be directed to Patricia Boyd at email@example.com.
 The NASA point of contact for programmatic information is Martin Still, who may be reached at firstname.lastname@example.org.